leesoh/yams/README.md

 ```

 # Module Documentation
-All module documentation can be found in [module_docs.md](module_docs.md) until a better place is found.
+All module documentation can be found in either the module-level `docs.json` files, or using YMS.

 # Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md)